-Kyrgyzstan Plane Crash: 32 People Including Six Children Dead After Turkish Airlines Cargo Plane Crashes Into Residential Area [Breaking]
+Kyrgyzstan Plane Crash: 32 People, Including Six Children, Dead After Turkish Airlines Cargo Plane Crashes Into Residential Area [Breaking]

 A major plane crash in the Central Asian country of Kyrgyzstan has left at least 32 people dead and several others injured, Russia Today reports.
 According to initial reports, the dead included several children who were on the ground at the time of the plane crash.
-The aircraft involved in the crash is believed to be a Turkish Airlines Boeing 747 cargo plane that was scheduled to land at the Manas International Airport located in the capital city of the country, Bishkek.
+The aircraft involved in the crash is believed to be a Turkish Airlines Boeing 747 cargo plane that was scheduled to land at the Manas International Airport located in the capital city of Bishkek.
 At least one of the crew members is believed to have survived the crash.
 According to senior government officials, the aircraft was on its way from Hong Kong to Istanbul and was about to land at the Manas International Airport to refuel when the aircraft reportedly crashed into a residential area nearby.

 METAR at Manas Airport in Bishkek at the time: UCFM 160100Z VRB01MPS 0050 R26/0300N FZFG VV001 M09/M10 Q1023 R26/19//60 NOSIG #TK6491 pic.twitter.com/CHzDs6jSqb